To train as a counsellor or psychotherapist are two of the most rewarding professions there are.

 - Avoid training that is solely online.
 Training is best when it has experiential components.
 This doesn’t mean just sitting in the classroom learning theory – it means actually experiencing group process.

 - Run a mile from training where the educators deny their own need for therapy.
 When I was completing my Grad.
 Dip. in Psychology one of the professors told the 150 of us in the lecture room that he finds the idea of psychologists needing their own therapy ridiculous.
 The 149 of them laughed in agreement with him.
 I never did become a psychologist!

 Soul-Centred Psychotherapist | Therapeutic Counsellor | Eating Psychology & Transformational Life- Coach

-I trained in a Diploma of Therapeutic Counselling and Master’s in depth psychotherapy at the Institute of Psychosynthesis and Middlesex University in the UK.
+I trained in a Diploma of Therapeutic Counselling and Master’s in depth psychotherapy at Middlesex University in the UK.
 I was so passionate about psychosynthesis as a modality – I returned to the UK from Australia specifically to study under teachers who were trained by Roberto Assagioli; neuroscientist, influential thought leader in transpersonal psychology and the founder of psychosynthesis.

-In total, the training took me eight years!
+In total, to train as a counsellor and psychotherapist took me eight years!
 In addition to theory and academic work, it included 500 client hours, group clinical supervision, 50 case presentations, 40 hours a year of personal 1-1 psychotherapy with a psychosynthesis psychotherapist, monthly group forum and 6 days a year of right relations group psychotherapy experience.
 We also spent one week a year at summer school in Dorset where spiritual practice and ritual were practised.
 The focus in Psychosynthesis training is to experience the journey of the soul, not just to learn theory.
 It means that we walk the journey our clients will be walking with us throughout their therapy.